-The fixtures are made from quality components, they give you a great spectrum for plants and they have the best light spread of any fixture on the market, with the possible exception of the Spyder style lights.
-But again, Meijiu sells those too (the Majo Octopus).
+The fixtures are made from quality components, they give you a great spectrum for plants and they have the best light spread of any fixture on the market, apart from the bar style lights.
+But Meijiu sells those too now.

 The only real problem is that you need to buy these lights directly from China.
 “Problem” is probably too strong a word.
 It’s really more of an inconvenience, but there is a somewhat higher risk involved.
 You have to decide for yourself if the savings are worth it.

-Meijiu lost some points because you have to buy directly from China, but overall, their lights get a Grow Light Info rating of 4.5 out of 5.
+Meijiu lost some points because you have to buy directly from China, but overall, their lights get a rating of 4.5 out of 5.